-There’s nothing like the the deep satisfaction that comes from harvesting raw gems from the earth and working them through various creative processes to make finished jewelry.
+There’s nothing like the deep satisfaction that comes from harvesting raw gems from the earth and working them through various creative processes to make finished jewelry.

-Only in the past 10 to 15 years has Oregon Sunstone grown in popularity as a gem.
-The colors of Oregon Sunstone are difficult to compare to any other gem.
-Some of the colors look similar to certain varieties of Garnet.
+Fine deep reds tend to be sourced from material found in the mountains of the Ochoco National Forest in Oregon.
 Intense red colors are also found in Rabbit Basin near Plush, Oregon.
 The Rabbit Basin area is also known for strong “Schillers” and fine champagne colors.
 Fine green Sunstones are found in the Rabbit Basin area but are especially plentiful in the mines near Eagle Butte, approximately 15 miles from Rabbit Basin.